ueux/ULOGS/README.md

 - Align the production start script with the actual Nest build output.
 - Complete ClickHouse ingestion, retention, indexing, and query paths for log data.
 - Add structured logging, tracing, metrics, alerting, and error tracking.
+- Secure ClickHouse and NATS credentials/configuration; the local Compose file currently uses development defaults.
 - Add rate limiting and abuse protection to authentication and API-key endpoints.
+- Complete the SDK retry/error semantics and provide a documented ingestion contract before publishing it for production use.
 - Add CI checks for formatting, linting, type checking, migrations, unit tests, e2e tests, and dependency vulnerabilities.
 - Review CORS, Clerk token validation, ownership checks, and cache invalidation before deployment.
 - Use separate credentials and databases for development, staging, and production.